RosterElf Logo

 • Allowances (industry, tool, leading hand, etc.)

-• Casual minimum engagements and conversion
+• Casual minimum engagements and the NES employee choice pathway

 For many manufacturers, the biggest compliance risk is applying the wrong rate when a shift changes at short notice.
 Using award-aware rostering software helps reduce errors by applying rules consistently across rosters and timesheets.

-Most searched Manufacturing Award rates (quick answer — MA000010)
+Most searched manufacturing award rates (quick answer — MA000010)

 Important: The "common search / role" column reflects what people type into Google — it does not determine classification.
 Classify employees by duties/skill under the Award.